Fredjr/R-D_Agent/HOW_TO_SEE_AI_EVIDENCE.md

 **Root Cause:** The UI wasn't refreshing after triage completed, so newly created evidence links weren't visible.

-## Solution Deployed
+## Solution Deployed ✅

-I've made two key changes:
+I've implemented **automatic refresh** - no manual button clicks needed!

 ### 1. Always Reload Evidence When Expanding
 **File:** `HypothesisCard.tsx`

 Previously, evidence was only loaded the first time you expanded a hypothesis.
 Now it reloads every time you expand, ensuring you see the latest AI-generated evidence.

-### 2. Added Refresh Button
+### 2. Added Refresh Button (Optional)
 **File:** `HypothesesSection.tsx`

-Added a "Refresh" button next to "Add Hypothesis" that reloads all hypotheses with updated evidence counts.
+Added a "Refresh" button next to "Add Hypothesis" that reloads all hypotheses with updated evidence counts. **You don't need to use this anymore** - the UI refreshes automatically!

+### 3. ⭐ Automatic Refresh After Triage (NEW!)
+**Files:** `ExploreTab.tsx`, `HypothesesSection.tsx`, `InboxTab.tsx`

+When you triage a paper, the system now:
+- ✅ Automatically refreshes the hypothesis list
+- ✅ Automatically refreshes the inbox
+- ✅ Shows updated evidence counts immediately
+- ✅ No manual refresh needed!

+**How it works:** Uses browser CustomEvent API to notify all relevant components when triage completes.

 ## How to Use (After Vercel Deployment Completes)

 ### Step 1: Triage a Paper

-1. Go to **Explore** tab
+1. Go to **Papers** tab → **Explore** sub-tab
-2. Search for a paper
+2. Search for a paper (e.g., "CRISPR gene editing")
-3. Click **"Triage with AI"**
+3. Click **"Triage with AI"** button
-4. Wait for triage to complete
+4. Wait for triage to complete (~5-10 seconds)
-5. Note the hypothesis relevance scores in the console/alert
+5. See success alert with relevance score

 **Example from your test:**
 ```